ashutoshmjain/gita/src/how.md

 </div>

-Content is written in vim on Debian - both fully open and time tested.
+Content is written in Markdown on Vim - both open and time tested.
+I mostly use Debian - a fully open distribution of Linux.

 ## Theme